sahara101/Movie-Roulette/README.md

 - All cast capable devices

 # Functions
+- NEW Use as a [Homepage](https://gethomepage.dev/main/) widget for simple movie recommandation.
 - Fetch Random unwatched movies from Plex and/or Jellyfin server.
 - Filter by genre, year, and/or rating.
 Genre and years display only existing movies.
 - See movie info.